tholden/RobustRealRateRulesReplication/README.md

 All source data is contained in the `Inputs` folder.

+Automatically converted CSV versions of the source data files are contained in the `InputsAsCSV` folder in the release.
+These are not contained in the source GitHub repository as they are generated as part of the release build script.
+Where the source data file had multiple sheets, these are saved in separate CSV files within one common folder.

 ### Statement about Rights

 - [x] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.